grinnell-cs/csc151-dh/_eboards/eboard37-3.md

 * You've seen/written recursive procedures that process trees.
 It's also useful to consider recursive procedures that build trees.
 * It's nice to see slightly more complicated code.
-    * Um - Use math
-* Converting between data structures is an interesting process.

 How does it work?

-* We won't trace a short example.
+* We might trace a short example.

 ### Fun with counting